agormp/sumt/README.md

 python3 -m pip install --upgrade sumt
 ```

+## Citation

+To cite sumt: use the link in the right sidebar under About --> Cite this repository.

 ## Dependencies

 `sumt` relies on the [phylotreelib library](https://github.com/agormp/phylotreelib) for phylogeny-related matters, and on [psutil](https://pypi.org/project/psutil/) for (optionally) monitoring memory usage.
 These are automatically included when using pip to install.